 He’s never seen the movie that made him a millionaire

-The 1985 release of Oh Yeah transformed the group from situationist electro-pranksters to chart toppers, with Meier reportedly making around $175 million from the track.
+The 1985 release of Oh Yeah transformed the group from situationist electro-pranksters to chart toppers, with Meier reportedly making millions from the track.
 However, the movie that catapulted Yello to stardom, Ferris Bueller’s Day Off, doesn’t have a place on his DVD rack… in fact he’s never seen it.

 Oh Yeah features a number of times in the John Hughes-directed film, including the memorable closing credits scene, but as Meier told the Wall Street Journal in 2017, “I never actually saw the whole film.
 I think I once saw this one famous scene when the guy, I think he opens the garage for his father’s Ferrari.”